 Your First Call After a Motorcycle Accident

-A law firm that builds better futures for injured bikers
+Motorcycle accident lawyers who build better futures for injured bikers

 Motorcycle riders have just as much right to use the road as motorists, but too many drivers don’t see it that way.
 When an accident happens, the excuses come fast and furious.
 “I didn’t see the motorcycle.”
 “You knew you were taking a risk.”
 Insurance companies love to indulge those arguments because they protect their bottom line.
 To them, an injured biker is just another claim for them to reduce or deny.

 To us, you’re a person who has lost one of the most precious things in life: your health.
 The Swanson Law Group is proud to stand up for injured bikers and fight for the compensation you’re entitled to receive by law.
-If you’ve been injured, contact us today for a free consultation with an experienced motorcycle accident attorney.
+If you’ve been injured, contact us today for a free consultation with an experienced San Jose motorcycle accident attorney.

 When motorcycle crashes happen, motorists are often responsible